SuperHouse/AirQualitySensorD1Mini/README.md

 This ID is then used to generate topics for it to report its readings.
 The topics take the following form, with its unique ID substituted:

+ * tele/d9616f/PM1
- * device/d9616f/pm1
+ * tele/d9616f/PM2.5
- * device/d9616f/pm2p5
+ * tele/d9616f/PM10
- * device/d9616f/pm10
+ * tele/d9616f/PPD0.3
- * device/d9616f/pm1raw
+ * tele/d9616f/PPD0.5
- * device/d9616f/pm2p5raw
+ * ...etc

+The values are also reported in a combined format as JSON, in the same structure used by Tasmota, at a topic similar to:

- * device/d9616f/pm10raw
+ * tele/d9616f/SENSOR

-The main topics report a rolling average of the last 50 readings from the sensor.
-The "...raw" topics show the most recent reading.
-The PMS5003 usually reports at 10 Hz, so these values can change rapidly.

 If you install the OLED and the mode button, you can use the button to toggle the display between different screens.
-The default screen shows the most recent PMS values (updated multiple times per second) and the second screen shows network information including the MQTT ID, IP address, WiFi SSID, and WiFi connection status.
+The default screen shows the most recent PMS values (updated multiple times per second) and the second screen shows network information including the MQTT ID, IP address, WiFi SSID, WiFi connection status, and uptime.

 Dependencies
 ------------